horovod/horovod/docs/mpi.rst

 does not have noticeable performance impact since most of the heavy communication is done by NCCL, which will use RDMA via RoCE or InfiniBand if they're available (see `Horovod on GPU <gpus.rst>`_).
 Notable exceptions from this rule are models that heavily use ``hvd.broadcast()`` and ``hvd.allgather()`` operations.
-To make those operations use RDMA, read the :ref:`Open MPI with RDMA<open-mpi-with-rdma>` section below.
+To make those operations use RDMA, read the :ref:`Open MPI with RDMA` section below.

 With the ``-x`` option you can specify (``-x NCCL_DEBUG=INFO``) or copy (``-x LD_LIBRARY_PATH``) an environment variable to all the workers.